ec-jrc/cbm/docs/setup_software.md

 ### Optimizing

-The main configuration settings for PostgreSQL are in a text file postgresql.conf (/etc/postgresql/"version"/main/postgresql.conf) PostgreSQL ships with a basic configuration tuned for wide compatibility rather than performance.
+The main configuration settings for PostgreSQL are in a text file postgresql.conf (/etc/postgresql/"version"/main/postgresql.conf).
+PostgreSQL ships with a basic configuration tuned for wide compatibility rather than performance.

-It is strongly recommended to configure the settings of the PostgreSQL database based on your hardware configuration and application, useful information can be found at [PGTune](https://pgtune.leopard.in.ua/) or at [PGConfig](https://www.pgconfig.org/).
+It is strongly recommended to configure the settings of the PostgreSQL database based on your hardware configuration and application, suggested configurations can be found at [PGTune](https://pgtune.leopard.in.ua/) or at [PGConfig](https://www.pgconfig.org/).

 ### Essential CbM tables